TR-ASHcoder/OKAY-link-site/README.md

 - Personal Links: A curated list of links to my projects, social media profiles, and other resources.
 - About Me: A page dedicated to providing more information about me.
+- Secrets: Yes, you can find them in the GitHub repo, but I recommend that you find them yourself by exploring the site and fiddling with the URL.

 ## Technologies Used